About UsOur Staff

 Kathryn Spitz Cohan

-Lori has been a member of the JFilm staff since 2009.
+Lori has been a member of the Film Pittsburgh staff since 2009.
 She received her Clinical Psychology degree from the University of Pittsburgh, with a focus on children with disabilities and their families, and has experience working with special needs and at-risk children and youth in inpatient, home, and school settings.
-After a hiatus to raise her two children, Lori returned to work at JFilm to manage the Teen Screen program, bringing school students to see international films to supplement classroom instruction.
-She also oversees ad sales to support the JFilm Festival in the spring.
+After a hiatus to raise her two children, Lori returned to work at Film Pittsburgh to manage the Teen Screen program, bringing school students to see international films to supplement classroom instruction.

 Office and Communications Manager

 Candace Opper has several years of experience connecting diverse communities to arts and culture.
 After receiving her MFA in Creative Nonfiction Writing from Portland State University, she worked in communications and programming with Late Night Library, a literary nonprofit dedicated to promoting literature in schools and communities.
-She spent nine years in Portland, Oregon, volunteering with various arts and educational nonprofits, before relocating to Pittsburgh and joining JFilm as the Office and Communications Manager.
+She spent nine years in Portland, Oregon, volunteering with various arts and educational nonprofits, before relocating to Pittsburgh and joining Film Pittsburgh as the Office and Communications Manager in 2015.